Delegations of Authority for Academic Actions

 RECALL ("EMERITUS" FACULTY ONLY) (APM 120)

 The Dean will review the Departmental letter requesting the recall, add concurrence and submit to the Vice Provost, who has approval authority.
-See http://academicpersonnel.ucdavis.edu/forms/forms.cfm#checklists.
+Please refer to the Retirements and Recalls section on our website.

 REDELEGATED ACTIONS THAT REQUIRE FEDERATION COMMITTEE REVIEW

 If an action is redelegated to the Dean and the action requires federation committee review, the action should be sent directly to the Academic Federation office.